 The area surrounding Harrison abounds with hunting opportunities.
 From the Ozark National Forest to the Buffalo National River and the Arkansas Game and Fish Commission lands, there are thousands of acres of public land awaiting hunters.
 Private lands are also available for lease or guides that will take you on that memorable hunt.
 Special regulations sometimes apply to certain areas, so that information is available from the Arkansas Game and Fish Commission's website or the annual hunting regulations book.

 Within a short drive of the dining and lodging Harrison has to offer, hunters can find themselves immersed in habitat rich with big game such as deer, turkey, bear, and elk.
 Small game is also plentiful such as rabbit and squirrel and upland birds such as dove can also be found.
-We are also popular for predator hunting such as coyotes, crow, and feral hogs.
+We are also popular for predator hunting such as coyotes, and crow.

 Seasons do change slightly from time to time, but will be similar to the following each year.
 The archery deer season normally run from October through February with modern gun seasons in November and December, and Muzzleloader seasons in October and December.
 Arkansas also has a special two-day youth only hunt in early November and a special Christmas hunt.